 Three Ways to Plan Database Schema Design

-There are many opinions about what is ‘best’.
-Here we discuss some basic guidelines which may or may not be best for your specific needs.” -Jim Murphy, President, SQLWatchmen, LLC.
+“There are many opinions about what is ‘best’.
+Here we discuss some basic guidelines which may or may not be best for your specific needs.” –Jim Murphy, President, SQLWatchmen, LLC.

 In this article, we will discuss a few common design decisions when defining a database schema.
 We’ll focus on the planning stage.
 There are many opinions about what is ‘best’.
-Here we discuss some basic guidelines which may or may not be best for your specific needs.
+Here we discuss some basic guidelines that may or may not be best for your specific needs.

 Therefore, the scope of this brief article is less on the engineering side of database design.
 It is, instead, focused on some of the top tips for making it easy to work with the data.
-We will also avoid other intermediate and advanced concepts of database design like natural versus artificial keys and defining the cluster index as part of table design, etc. These additional topics should be researched for a complete schema engineering strategy.
+We will also avoid other intermediate and advanced concepts of database design like natural versus artificial keys and defining the clustered index as part of table design, etc. These additional topics should be researched for a complete schema engineering strategy.

 1. Know your usage patterns